CMS-HGCAL/docs/HitCalibration/hitCalibration.md

 shower is ionization.

-The first step consists of taking the value in fC coming out of the ADC and convert it into *average number of MIPs*, where the conversion factor is the most probable value of the Landau distribution for a MIP in Si, computed for the 3 different sensors thickness.
+The first step consists of taking the value in fC coming out of the ADC and convert it into **average number of MIPs**, where the conversion factor is the **most probable value of the Landau distribution for a MIP in Si**, computed for the 3 different sensors' thickness.
+On the advantages of using the most probable value, as can be seen in the pictures below, is that it is rather stable as a function of the incoming particle energy: this is definitely not true for the
+$$\textrm{dE}/\textrm{dx}\rvert_{\textrm{min}}$$.

-The following figure, taken from the PDG document linked in the [reading](#reading) section, helps understanding the situation better:
+The following figures, taken from the PDG document linked in the [reading](#reading) section, help understanding the situation better:

 ![Bethe-Block and MPV value from Landau/Vavilov/Bichsel](EnergyLoss_MPV_Landau.png)
 ![Most probable energy loss, scaled to the mean loss of a MIP in Silicon](MPV_dEdx_min_Si.png)